rathrio/punch/README.md

 used to from the default CLI.
 You can abort punch mode anytime by hitting return with an empty prompt.
 This will return you to command mode.

-In command mode, you can save and quit the interactive session with `x`, quit it without saving with `q` and open the BRF file for manual fixes with `e`.
+In command mode, you can save and quit the interactive session with `x` and quit it without saving with `q`.

 Once you have exited the session with `x`, Punch will print the edited month with the days updated highlighted in pink by default.